 Oberlin's housing stock is generally older, with over 35% of the homes having been built before 1939, and 50% before 1966 (50 years old).
 It is predominantly single family (62%), although some former single family homes have been converted into student homes or rental units.
 In 2010, approximately half the housing units in the city were owner-occupied, and half rental.
 As of the American Communities Survey 2010-2014 5-year estimate, that owner occupied ratio has risen to 60%.
-This is likely due to a change in Oberlin College policy around 2011, which required most students to live in College-owned housing.
+This is likely due to a change in Oberlin College policy around 2011, which required most students to live in College-owned housing, reducing the demand for off-campus rentals.

 Oberlin's overall housing unit vacancy rate of 6% is low, compared to the County at 8.4%, and the state at 11%.
 The City's 2016 estimate of single family housing vacancy is even lower, at 3%.
-Normally accepted rates are between 5 and 10%.
+A normally functioning housing market has vacancy rates ranging from 5 to 10%.
 When homeowner and renter vacancy rates are calculated separately by the ACS, only full-time vacancies are counted, and seasonal vacancies and other special situations are not counted.
-As noted in Table 3, the owner-occupied and renter estimates for Oberlin are at 0% vacancy for owner-occupied (margin of error +/- 2%), and 1% vacancy for renter-occupied

-(margin of error +/-1.6%).
+As noted in Table 3, the owner-occupied and renter estimates for Oberlin are at 0% vacancy for owner-occupied (margin of error +/- 2%), and 1% vacancy for renter-occupied (margin of error $\pm 1.6\%$).
 The combined effect is that vacancy levels are extremely low in Oberlin.
 This is indicative of a strong market for housing and a need for additional housing units.